What Is a Laparoscopic Ovariohysterectomy?

 Using the camera gives the surgeon a clear view of the abdomen – this allows the surgeon to see the anatomy in great detail since the image is magnified.
 The doctor can then easily locate the reproductive organs and extricate them.
 There is less cutting and trauma involved in a laparoscopic OVH as well – the ovaries and uterus are removed by cauterization.
 The bleeding is instantaneously stopped as the surgeon works, so there is less risk of damaged blood vessels hemorrhaging during the surgery.
 After the reproductive tract is removed, the small incision is quickly sutured closed.

 Whenever possible, performing an abdominal surgery such as an ovariohysterectomy using a laparoscope is preferable to traditional methods because it is both safe and minimally invasive.
 At Frontier, we enjoy helping you learn about new medical and surgical possibilities.
-Please contact us if you have any questions.
+Please call us at 503-648-1643 if you have any questions.